SammyUIC0/CS351_Full_Stack_Project/README.md

 # Track 3: Creative Coding and Cultural Expression

 **Idea - Story - Inspiration 4:**
+A website featuring a "guessr" game (inspired from games like geoguessr and foodguessr) where the user is prompted with photos of events featured in UIC cultural centers, and the goal is to guess the names of as many cultural events featured on screen as possible, and after each guess, the answer is revealed along with a detailed expository about the currently featured cultural event.
+This genre of online games consistently finds positive reception online, is relatively simple in concept, and allows players of all ages and backgrounds to enjoy this style of game.
+This variation on guessr-type games would increase exposure to a wide variety of diverse cultures and practices found on campus at UIC, while providing a fun and engaging medium for its participants.
+The combination of ease of accessibility, a zero-knowledge entry-barrier for players, and the in-depth information on a diverse set of cultural practices makes for an interesting, highly-engaging and enjoyable experience for a vast online target audience.
+This project would contribute to increasing public knowledge and awareness of many unique cultures and practices while providing a fun and competitive user experience.

 **Implementation 4:**
+Users are prompted with photos of cultural events from UIC web pages and forums, and are tasked with guessing the name of each featured cultural event/practice by typing the answer into an interactive text field that is preselected by their cursor for them to instantly begin typing in.
+The user then submits their answer by pressing enter, and if the text field is empty their submission is denied and the program will wait until they have submitted a non-empty answer.
+After each guess, the user is met with a screen which tells them whether their guess was correct or not, and exibits information about the cultural event as well as the answer to the question.
+Similar to existing implementations of guessr-type games such as geoguessr and foodguessr, this game website tracks your score based on the accuracy of your guesses, and grades you at the end of each round (rounds may contain around, for example, 7-10 questions each).
+Scores can be shared online, ranked on global leaderboards, and compared with friends' scores.
+The backend would contain a medium/large database containing images of cultural events from UIC websites and forums, and each photo will have corresponding text and information about the cultural event it depicts or captures.
+Player guesses may have a certain level of flexibility for interpretation by the program, including caps-insensitivity (ignoring capitalization of answers/submissions), acceptable synonymous keywords in guesses (predetermined by the backend database), and ignoring accidental double-spaces between words.
+Answers will be timed and scores will be influenced by how quickly the user gives an answer for each question/prompt.
+Best scores from each player will be recorded and featured on a global leaderboard of up to some number of player scores (e.g. top 100 all time, top 15 this week, top 10 scores from today, etc), encouraging competition and increasing user engagement.

 **Idea - Story - Inspiration 5:**